Skill builder simple molds for plaster and concrete

 If, at some point, plaster starts to leak out, either seal it with clay or sprinkle it with plaster powder.

 After casting, residual plaster must be cleaned right away.
-Plaster is known for rusting and ruining your tools and clogging drains and pipes, leading to costly repairs.
+Plaster is known for rusting, ruining tools, and clogging drains and pipes, leading to costly repairs.

 How to clean:

-1. Scrape your buckets and tools to remove any residual plaster and put it into the (what do we call this?)
+1. Scrape your buckets and tools to remove any residual plaster and put it into the mud box

 2. Rinse all your buckets and tools carefully in our sink and store them in our drying rack